Twice Smoked Ham with Brown Sugar Honey Glaze

 What type of ham should I buy?

 This recipe was developed for a spiral, sliced, pre-smoked ham that weighs about 8 pounds.
-This is the most common type and size of ham available in grocery stores.
+That’s because this is the most common type and size of ham available in grocery stores.

-The cook times in the recipe were created around an 8 pound ham.
+The cook times in the recipe account for around an 8 pound ham.
 If your ham weighs more or less, the total time will likely change during step number 4 in the recipe below.
 Smaller hams will reach 140 degrees F in less time and larger hams will take longer.
 A 10-12 pound ham will need 2.5-3 hours in the braising step.
-This is why a meat thermometer is a useful piece of equipment for this recipe, as you can check your progress often.
+This is why a meat thermometer is a useful piece of equipment for this recipe.
+You can check your progress often.

 Can I use a non-spiral sliced ham?